George Philip Baker

 George Philip Baker (Plumstead, 21 May 1879 – 19 April 1951) was a British author, who published several popular history books in the 1920s and 1930s.

 Life

-As Baker was deaf from eight years old, he couldn't serve in the English army, but he would be almost all of his adult life serve as a civil servant in the Royal Artillery.
+As Baker was deaf from eight years old, he couldn't serve in the English army, but he would serve almost all of his adult life as a civil servant in the Royal Artillery.
 He had an interest for military history and would stress the importance of political and economical developments as underlying causes for the military capacities that would cause the rise and fall of empires.
 Although he wasn't a professional scholar, he always read the contemporary scientific literature in order to be well informed to talk about his subject.
-He wrote books about several historical figures (Sulla, Hannibal, Tiberius, Constantine the Great, Justinian I, Charlemagne, the warrior kings of Wessex), as well as a book on decisive battles that would several times be reprinted (A Book of Battles, 1935.).
-In his books he paid especially attention to military tactics and strategies.
+He wrote books about several historical figures (Sulla, Hannibal, Tiberius, Constantine the Great, Justinian I, Charlemagne, the warrior kings of Wessex), as well as a book on decisive battles that would be reprinted several times (A Book of Battles, 1935.).
+In his books he paid attention to military tactics and strategies.